How to Stretch Your Investments for a Longer Retirement

 Should you shift your investment strategies post-retirement?

 The saving and investing strategy you use to accumulate money during your working life is different from the one you use to manage your resources in retirement.
-Understanding the differences, and adapting your approach, is even more important in an era of very low interest rates.
-After inflation and taxes, many fixed income investments are a breakeven proposition at best.
-That means looking elsewhere for returns that meet your objectives.

 How do pre and post-retirement investing strategies differ?

-In your accumulating phase, a broad stock market index ETF, or an equity mutual fund as examples, could be a great way to go.
+In your accumulating phase, a broad stock market index ETF, or an equity mutual fund, as examples, could be a great way to go.
 Your assets should grow over the long-term.
 For Canadian stocks, the average returns have trended a bit lower, but the trend is the same.
 So, stocks could be an attractive place to be.

 As you move into the stage in life where you are drawing down your assets, cash flow becomes important.
 In other words, generating enough money from your savings to get a monthly amount you can live on.

-Are GICs, or other fixed income investments a good choice?
+Are GICs a good choice?

 What investment options can deliver regular cash flow in my portfolio?